How to Take DNG Photos with Open Camera on Android — Free, Open Source App

 Open Camera Menu

 Here’s a screenshot of the interface when you first open the app.
-I’ve included a bank note in the frame so you can what everything looks like.
+I’ve included a bank note in the frame so you can see what everything looks like.
 If you’re not a fan of the cropped preview, don’t worry, you can change that to full screen in the settings.

-Let’s go through the icons you can see.
+Let’s through the icons you can see.

 Important Tools & Options